-In November 2021, private business, Fortune Agribusiness, was awarded a licence to extract up to 40 billion litres of water staged over 30 years for horticulture on the Singleton Station, 400 kms north of Alice Springs.
-The scale of the proposed water extraction is enormous and will have drastic effects on threatened species, groundwater dependent ecosystems and sacred sites in the area.
+In November 2021, private business, Fortune Agribusiness, was granted a licence to extract up to 40 billion litres of water staged over 30 years for horticulture on the Singleton Station, 400 kms north of Alice Springs.
+The scale of the proposed water extraction is enormous and will likely have drastic effects on threatened species, groundwater dependent ecosystems and sacred sites in the area.

-Singleton raises serious questions about the government’s commitment to proper environmental assessment, sustainable water management and the rule of law.
+ALEC is concerned about the government’s commitment to proper environmental assessment, sustainable water management and the rule of law.

 It is unclear what this project will provide to the Northern Territory.

 The project will receive free water, pay no royalties, likely depend on FIFO workers and export the vast majority of its produce overseas.

 The Central Land Council, Arid Lands Environment Centre and Environment Centre NT are strongly opposed to the development at Singleton Station.
 In 2020-21, 23 326 community stakeholders signed a petition opposing the development.